Ethical Data Use

 Best Practices

-• Use subscriber send list data only once and solely for its intended purpose.
+Limit the use of subscriber send list data and solely for its intended purpose.
 It decreases the risk of audience frustration—especially when using technology that does not clearly indicate whether individuals who have unsubscribed are successfully blocked from receiving further communication.
 If such systems are used without safeguards, it becomes difficult to ensure that constituent preferences are respected, which can undermine credibility and damage relationships.

 Data Literacy